-The Delegation of Saint Lucia agreed that it was the Committee which had the final say.
+254. The Delegation of Saint Lucia agreed that it was the Committee that had the final say.
 It proposed either extending the time frame to three years, or adhering to the proposal by the Delegation of the United Kingdom.

-The Delegations of Colombia, Kuwait, Oman, New Zealand and Norway supported the proposal by the Delegation of the United Kingdom.
+255. The Delegations of Colombia, Kuwait, Oman, New Zealand and Norway supported the proposal by the Delegation of the United Kingdom.